Shaaali/identity-apps/docs/guides/user-management/README.md

 # Users

 The users in Asgardeo are the digital representations of the identities of physical users who interact with your organization.
-The identity lifecycle of each of these users can be easily managed by the owner of the organization.
+With Asgardeo, the identity lifecycle of each of these users can be easily managed by the admins of the organization.

 User management is a vital requirement for any organization.
 Asgardeo provides a centralized user management solution for you to easily manage operations like assigning users to groups, assigning roles to users and thereby providing